jaafaralaswad/solidbeamfem/docs/source/index.rst

 solidbeamFEM Documentation
 =========================

-Nonlinear Finite element solver for beams using brick elements, in convected curvilinear coordinates, including the Assumed Natural Strain (ANS) method.
+Nonlinear finite element solver in Python for beams modeled as continua using brick elements in convected curvilinear coordinates.
+It alleviates geometry-induced locking modes (membrane, transverse shear, and curvature–thickness locking) using the Assumed Natural Strain (ANS) method.
+Locking modes can be alleviated selectively to identify which modes are responsible for the observed locking behavior.
+The solver also supports comparisons with alternative techniques such as h- and p-refinement and reduced integration rules.

 .. image:: https://img.shields.io/badge/GitHub-Repository-black?logo=github
    :target: https://github.com/jaafaralaswad/solidbeamfem